Tuesday, December 11, 2018

 Saturday, December 8, 2018

-Another recent discovery is Stepan Hauser, from Croatia.
-He seems to have single-handedly revived interest in the cello as a solo instrument.
+Stepan Hauser, from Croatia, seems to have single-handedly revived interest in the cello as a solo instrument.
 The great power of the cello is very engrossing and emotionally moving so it deserves more prominence.
 The great champion of the cello for a time was Jacqueline du Pré but, sadly, she is now long gone -- so it is good to see a successor emerging

-And it was in a duet with Hauser that I discovered American violinist Caroline Campbell.
-One expects lady violinists to look rather dowdy but Campbell in the opposite.
+American violinist Caroline Campbell: One expects lady violinists to look rather dowdy but Campbell in the opposite.
 She is a real glamor girl -- who also happens to be mistress of the violin while also being a most expressive interpreter of what she plays.
 Watching her play is very easy on the eye.

-Below are two videos, first a popular duet between Hauser and Campbell.
+Below are some videos, first a popular duet between Hauser and Campbell.
 They play the popular song "Return to Sorrento", which just about everyone should be able to get with

 English translation ("Come Back to Sorrento")